Skip to content

 • ‘Selling’ means that you’re taking a position on the Coinbase share price falling – known as going short

-Buying Coinbase shares
+Buying (going long on) Coinbase

 1. Create an account or log in and go to our trading platform